 - Confirmation bias or only using data that backs up what you want to find

-Cost benefit analysis is best suited to smaller to mid-sized projects that don’t take too long to complete.
-In these cases, the analysis can lead those involved to make proper decisions.
+Cost-benefit analysis is best suited to smaller to mid-sized projects that don’t take too long to complete.
+In these cases, the analysis can help decision-makers optimize the benefit-cost ratio of their projects.

 There are other methods that complement CBA in assessing larger projects, such as NPV and IRR.
 Overall, though, the use of CBA is a crucial step in determining if any project is worth pursuing.

 As you work to calculate the cost-benefit analysis of your project, you can get help from some of the free project management templates we offer on our site.
 We have dozens of free templates that assist every phase of the project life cycle.
 For cost-benefit analysis, use these three.

 One of the steps when executing a cost-benefit analysis (as detailed above) includes identifying the stakeholders in your project.
 You need to list those stakeholders, but our free RACI matrix template takes that one step further by outlining who needs to know what.
 RACI is an acronym for responsible, accountable, consulted and informed.
 By filling out this template, you’ll organize your team and stakeholders and keep everyone on the same page.

 You can’t do a cost-benefit analysis without outlining all your expenses first.
 That’s where our free project budget template comes in.
 It helps you capture all the expenses related to your project from labor costs, consultant fees, the price of raw materials, software licenses and travel.
 There’s even space to capture other line items, such as telephone charges, rental space, equipment for the office, admin and even insurance.
 A thorough budget makes for a more accurate cost analysis.